aCuissot/RaceRecognition_internship_project/VGGFace2/Networks_antonio_like/README.md

 The trains are done on 2.000.000 images from VGGFace2 dataset and stoped when accuracy seem stable

+Weights gave by training are available in the folder `trained_networks`

 The matrix structure:

 |  | African predicted    | Asian predicted      | Latin/Caucasian predicted       |    Indian predicted  |